 We get a lot of clients who come to us with tales of woe, their emails are passionate, sometimes even frantic: ‘Some idiot opened a Ripoff Report about us!
 Our phones are not ringing and we’re losing business.’
 Or: ‘I made a mistake a few years ago–can you remove a mugshot?’
 Or: ‘My competitors are slamming us online and our reviews are now terrible; what can we do?’
 We get it.

-- Ripoff Report: this little gem is the Tyrannosaurus Rex of the online world.
-All someone has to do is say whatever they want, whether it is true or not, about you or your business, and within a couple days, WHAMMO–the lies are on the first page of Google for your name, business name, or keyword(s).
+- Ripoff Report: this little gem is the Tyrannosaurus Rex of the online world because it creates fear by practically terrorizing people.
+All someone has to do to submit a Ripoff Report is to say whatever they want, whether it is true or not, about you or your business, and within a couple days, WHAMMO–the lies are on the first page of Google for your name, business name, or keyword(s).
 The site does serve a useful purpose when used properly–it is good to get consumer feedback when a business is shady.
 However, they do not substantiate the claims made, nor do they allow authors, who might have typed something in a fit of jealous rage, to delete their posts.
 So what?
-Well, imagine you’re a physician and you want to remove a Ripoff Report, you’ve spent years of your life and hundreds of thousands of dollars obtaining your degree and your reputation has just been compromised for as long as the internet exists (it’s not going anywhere, Doc!) because someone decided they knew medicine better than you do.
+Well, imagine you’re a physician and you want to remove a Ripoff Report, because you’ve spent years of your life and hundreds of thousands of dollars obtaining your degree and your reputation has just been compromised for as long as the internet exists (it’s not going anywhere, Doc!) because someone decided they knew medicine better than you do.

 So what does this have to do with you?
-Basically, we’re trying to reach out, to spread the news that there is hope for you, to let you know that if you’ve got a situation like the one above that is ruining your online reputation, that we’re here to help.
+Basically, we’re trying to reach out, to spread the news that there is hope for you, to let you know that if you’ve got a Ripoff Report, a bad review, or a mugshot situation like the ones above that is ruining your online reputation, that we’re here to help.
 Get in touch with us right now, tell us your story, and we’ll help you restore your rep so that you can focus again on building your business!